What do beekeepers do in January? It turns out, not much. Okay, see you next week!

 – Order new equipment and bees.
 Because so many hives don’t survive the winter, almost every beekeeper has to order new packages of bees in the spring.

 – Clear snow from the hive entrance.

 – Attend local bee club meetings.

 In a way, a beekeeper is preparing for January all year long.
 The carefully choreographed building up of a hive’s workforce and honey supply––as one grows, the other tends to shrink––requires expert care from the first day of spring.
-But it’s all worth it for local, raw and unfiltered honey, bottled just the way the bees made it.
+But it’s all worth it for raw and unfiltered honey, bottled just the way the bees made it.